 “I was born with a congenital heart defect called aortic stenosis.
-When I was younger it didn’t greatly hinder me physically, but as I went through my teens and early 20’s and my valve condition deteriorated, I knew that eventually I’d have to undergo major surgery to replace the valve,” Lloyd explained.
+When I was younger it didn’t greatly hinder me physically.
+However, as I went through my teens and early 20’s and my valve condition deteriorated.
+Ultimately, I knew that eventually I’d have to undergo major surgery to replace the valve,” Lloyd explained.

-Aortic stenosis is the narrowing of the aortic valve opening which restricts blood flow from the left ventricle into the aorta which can restrict the levels of physical activity a person can do.
+Aortic stenosis is the narrowing of the aortic valve opening.
+Resulting in restricting blood flow from the left ventricle into the aorta which can limit the levels of physical activity a person can do.

 Lloyd finally had surgery on his heart last December and spent 3 months doing little to no exercise to let his body recover.

 “I got back on the bike primarily to build back my fitness after the surgery.
-I started out on my old mountain bike, however since then I have upgraded to a road bike.
-I now try to ride about 200km a week, and have become a pretty avid road cyclist,” commented Lloyd.
+Firstly, I started out on my old mountain bike.
+However since then, I have upgraded to a road bike.
+Trying to ride about 200km a week, I have become a pretty avid road cyclist,” commented Lloyd.

 “Cycling has quickly become a favourite hobby of mine.
 I would encourage anyone to give it a go, especially those recovering from surgery or illness.”